 Summary of the safety profile

-The overall safety profile of marstacimab is based on data from clinical studies.
-The most serious adverse drug reaction reported from the clinical studies with marstacimab was thrombosis (0.9%) (see section 4.4).
+The overall safety profile of marstacimab is based on pooled data from clinical studies.
+The most serious adverse drug reaction reported from the clinical studies with marstacimab was thrombosis (0.6%) (see section 4.4).

-The most frequently reported adverse reactions after treatment with marstacimab were injection site reactions (ISRs) (11.2%).
+The most frequently reported adverse reactions after treatment with marstacimab were injection site reactions (ISRs) (11.4%).